-Looked upon from a formal point of view, synthesis is "just" the inversion of analysis (figure 3): Based on given properties - which are now required properties PR_j - the product's characteristics (C_i) are to be established and/or assigned.
+Looked upon from a formal point of view, synthesis is "just" the inversion of analysis (figure 3): Based on given properties - which are now required properties PR_i - the product's characteristics (C_i) are to be established and/or assigned.

-In engineering, the only way to do synthesis is to use appropriate methods and tools which the "inverted relation-boxes" (\mathbf{R}{j}^{-1}) in fig. 3 stand for.
-Again sorted from "soft" to "hard":
+In engineering, the only way to do synthesis is to use appropriate methods and tools which the "inverted relation-boxes" (\mathbf{R}{i}^{-1}) in fig. 3 stand for.
+Again sorted from "soft" to "hard": •

-- Human genius (= quick association?) - Association technical or biological patterns ("bionics") - "Experience" (= association based on past cases?) - Collection of rules Methodical/systematic approaches (combining several of the above) - Inverted conventional/simplified calculations - Catalogues, standard solutions - Computer tools
+- Human genius (= quick association?) - Association technical or biological patterns ("bionics") - "Experience" (= association based on past • cases?) - Inverted conventional/simplified